Escape the New York City and Go Apple Picking on Long Island, New York!

 You can pay cash or credit card (Visa/Mastercard) and admission gets you a 5 lb bag for $14 or a 20 lb bag for $49 USD.

 They are open on Friday- Sunday 10 AM-5:30 PM and the last apple bags will be sold at 5 PM.
+You can get the latest announcements on Milk Pail Apple Orchard here.

 Address: 50 Horsemill Lane, Water Mill, NY